-Five percent to 10 percent of young women have a hormonal disorder called polycystic ovarian syndrome.
+Approximately 10 percent of young women have a hormonal disorder called polycystic ovarian syndrome.
 Women with PCOS often have insulin resistance (the body does not use insulin well), resulting in too much insulin in the body.
-Excess insulin has been related to an increase in production of androgen, a male hormone made in fat cells, ovaries and adrenal glands.
+Increased production of androgens, or male hormones, also is a hallmark of PCOS.
+These hormonal abnormalities can cause metabolic and reproductive disruptions.

 PCOS tends to run in families, but the exact cause is not known.
 Symptoms include:

 - Infrequent menstrual periods, no menstrual periods and/or irregular bleeding